 City Vacation Ideas

-Cities are filled with delicious restaurants, beautiful parks, and world-class museums, making them a great place to visit with kids.
+Cities are filled with delicious restaurants, beautiful parks, historic sites, outdoor activities, and world-class museums, making them great places to visit with kids.
 We like to visit New York City at least once every few years, and the kids love seeing shows and exploring everything there is to see.
-There are also so many fun restaurants in New York City for the whole family to enjoy.
+There are also so many fun restaurants in New York City for the whole family to enjoy and even if it rains, there’s so much to do.

 Other domestic cities and popular destinations you may want to consider include the following: